-The Education Visits Coordinator/Head of School and Governing Body (or governor representative) shall consider and approve educational visits.
+The Education Visits Coordinator, Headteacher and Governing Body (when required) shall consider and approve educational visits.
 The school's appointed technical advisor will also check and acknowledge arrangements for visits which are deemed complex or 'higher risk'.

 Timescales:

 Category A - Simple low risk 'everyday' activity (usually but not exclusively within the normal school day).